McKaysPlay/FINAL-FANTASY-TES-V/README.md

 7. If you have a mod you think would fit well into the theme of the list - let me know.
 8. Don't get upset if #7 doesn't make it into the modlist - too many reasons to list why it might not fit in
 9. This list is evergreen - this is a living document that will be updated as needed.
+10. You must own the Anniversary Addition of Skyrim, and have the Skyrim Creation Kit installed.